-How to Design Your Supervisor Development Program
+How to Design Your Supervisor Training and Development Program

-McNamara, MBA, PhD, Authenticity Consulting, LLC.
+Written by Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.
 Copyright; Authenticity

 (Note that there are separate topics about How to Design Your Management Development Program and How to Design Your Leadership Development Program.
 Those two topics are very similar to this topic about supervisor development, but with a different focus.)

 - Be Sure You Know What Learning and Development Really Are

 - Consider Two Different Approaches to Learning About Supervision

 - Know How to Capture Learning from Your Activities

 - Prepare for Learning About Supervision

 - Get Acquainted With Organizational Context of Supervision